El Eyal Kebret

-El Eyal Kebret (العيَال كبرت) is a famous Egyptian Comedy play, released in 1979, starring Saeed Saleh, Ahmad Zaki, Yunis Shalabi, and Nadia Shoukry as the children.
+El Eyal Kebret (العيَال كبرت) is a classical Egyptian comedy play, released in 1979, starring Saeed Saleh, Ahmad Zaki, Yunis Shalabi, and Nadia Shoukry as the children.
 Hassan Mustafa plays the role of the father with Karima Mokhtar playing the role of the mother.
 The play tells the story of the children trying to stop their father from leaving his family for another woman after one of them accidentally finds a love letter from an unknown woman to their father.